stevedonovan/gentle-intro/object-orientation.md

 object-orientation: it comes as a shock, because Rust data aggregates (structs, enums and tuples) are dumb.
 You can define methods on them, and make the data itself private, all the usual tactics of encapsulation, but they are all _unrelated types_.
-There is no subtyping and no inheritance of data.
+There is no subtyping and no inheritance of data (apart from the specialized case of `Deref` coercions.)

 The relationships between various data types in Rust are established using _traits_.
 A large part of learning Rust is understanding how the